27-Abhi/research_agent/Readme.md

 ## How It Works

+1. `run_crew(...)` tries CrewAI mode first (`USE_CREWAI=1`).
+2. If CrewAI is unavailable or errors, it falls back to the manual pipeline.
-1. `planner_agent` creates task list from the input topic.
+3. In manual mode, `planner_agent` creates task list from the input topic.
-2. `researcher_agent` loops through tasks:
+4. `researcher_agent` loops through tasks:
    - calls `search_web(...)`
    - calls `summarize(...)` on raw search results
-3. `writer_agent` turns summaries into a structured draft.
+5. `writer_agent` turns summaries into a structured draft.
-4. `critic_agent` improves clarity/structure and returns final report.
+6. `critic_agent` improves clarity/structure and returns final report.
-5. Final report is printed and saved to `output.md`.
+7. Final report is printed and saved to `output.md`.

 ## Requirements